mobile-main-menu-button

 Parameter Setup

-The parameters for this method are arranged on two tabs on the setup panel.
-The Basic tab contains the parameters relating to the electrolysis.
-An additional tab for Post Experiment Idle Conditions is common to all of the electrochemical techniques supported by the AfterMath software.
+The parameters for this method are arranged on various tabs on the setup panel.
+The most commonly used parameters are on the Basic tab.
+Additional tabs for Ranges and post experiment idle conditions are common to all of the electrochemical techniques supported by the AfterMath software.
+Finally, a Post Experiment Processing tab deals with manipulating the data automatically when the experiment is finished.

 Basic Tab

 You can click on the “I Feel Lucky” button (located at the top of the setup) to fill in all the parameters with typical default values (see Figure 1).
-You will no doubt need to change the Current and Duration in the Electrolysis period box to values which are appropriate for the electrochemical system being studied.
+You will no doubt need to change the Potential and Hold time in the Forward step period box to values which are appropriate for the electrochemical system being studied.
 You may also want to change the Number of intervals in the Sampling Control box.

 Basic setup

-The Electrode Range on the Basic tab is used to specify the expected range of potentials.
-The potential of the electrode is dictated according to the Nernst equation, assuming a fully reversible system (see Theory section below), and will change to the value necessary to maintain the specified current.
-Therefore, if the choice of potential range is too small, actual potential may go off scale and the results will be truncated.
-If the potential range is too large, the potentiogram may have a noisy, choppy, or quantized appearance.
-Please see the ugly duckling webpage for an analogous situation in a voltammogram.
+The Electrode Range on the Basic tab is used to specify the expected range of current.
+If the choice of electrode range is too small, actual current may go off scale and be truncated.
+If the electrode range is too large, the chronoamperogram may have a noisy, choppy, or quantized appearance.

-Some Pine potentiostats (such as the WaveNow and WaveNano portable USB potentiostats) have potential autoranging capability.
+Some Pine potentiostats (such as the WaveNow and WaveNano portable USB potentiostats) have current autoranging capability.
 To take advantage of this feature, set the electrode range parameter to “Auto”.
-This allows the potentiostat to choose the potential range “on-the-fly” while the chonopotentiogram is being acquired.
+This allows the potentiostat to choose the current range “on-the-fly” while the chonoamperogram is being acquired.

 Waveform